PredragPeranovic/PredragPeranovic.github.io/_posts/2023-04-11-changing-theme-in-remix.markdown

 ```

 Change `app/root.tsx` to:
-- use redux provider by extracting `App` component into `AppHtml` component and sourandingi it with redux provider
+- use redux provider by extracting `App` component into `AppHtml` component and surrounding it with the redux provider
-- add  loader to load theme settings from cookies on first render (SSR)
+- add a loader to load theme settings from cookies on the first render (SSR).

 ```tsx
 import type { LinksFunction, LoaderArgs } from "@remix-run/node";